Rebounding is a simple form of exercise using a small trampoline.

 This kind of workout promotes metabolism and helps the body to lose weight effectively.
 This is said to be a gentle way to lose weight because it does not put the body in a fight or flight situation.
 The activity is mild enough to improve your metabolism, but it not too strong to shut down the digestive system from metabolizing.

 How is Rebounding Done?

 It’s super easy to do rebounding, right?
 This workout is very simple, yet very effective!
-You can increase the level of intensity of the workout a little by giving a little more force when you rebound.
+You can increase the workout intensity a little by giving a little more force when you rebound.
 Or, try to rebound higher and do some more complex routines on the rebounder.

 Equipment for Rebounding

-Rebounders or simply small trampolines for workout come in varied designs.
-Some items are sold as plain trampolines, but others come with accessories like a handle bar, bands and weights.
+Rebounders, or simply small trampolines, for a workout, come in varied designs.
+Some items are sold as plain trampolines, but others come with accessories like handlebars, bands and weights.
 Some of the trampolines are made with springs or with stretchable fabric.
 Usually, the ones that are made with softer materials are foldable and can be stored easily.
 Some rebounders may come with storage bags as well.
 These exercise tools come in varied sizes which can accommodate anybody across all weight ranges.
 The video below can tell you which type of rebounder you can get for your need.

 Precautions with Rebounding

 Many people ask if it is safe for the pelvic floor to engage in rebounding.
 Well, according to an article on rebounding and incontinence, it depends on the situation.
 If the incontinence is mild to average, women can do rebounding and train the pelvic floor at the same time.
 As a matter of fact, it is a good exercise to train the pelvic floor muscles!
 However, for severe cases of incontinence, it is best to talk to your doctor before rebounding.

 - 10 Ways to Achieve a Youthful Glow in Midlife